TobyCeballos/odin_docs/docs/miscellaneous/print-templates.md

 :::tip Preloaded Templates

-When you create a new instance of Frappe Books, it comes preloaded with a few templates.
+When you create a new instance of OdinPOS, it comes preloaded with a few templates.

 You use these as they are, or you can _Duplicate_ and customize them.